 The right canoe seat should offer stability, preventing unnecessary shifts that could affect your balance on the water.
 However, it shouldn’t compromise on portability – after all, you don’t want an extra burden while portaging.
 And with two kids in tow on most of our trips, every ounce counts!

-In this guide, we’ll explore various types of seats available in the marketplace to help you identify the best canoe seat for your needs.
-Whether you’re embarking on an afternoon adventure at the cabin or heading deep into canoe country, there is a canoe seat that is perfect for you.
+In this guide, we’ll explore various types of canoeing seats available to help you identify the best canoe seat for your needs.

 From sturdy aluminum frames to plush fabric models, there are plenty of choices.
-The best canoe seat for really comes down to your canoing style and what you look to achieve.
+The best canoe seat for really comes down to your canoeing style and what you look to achieve.

 The seats here are all designed to function best with a traditional cane canoe seat, not a tractor seats, bucket seats, or other kayak seats.